OUR LOCAL RIVERS ARE AT RISK.

-Why water?
-The Blue River Watershed (Summit County) will likely be facing a gap of up to 15 billion gallons of water by 2050.
+The Blue River Watershed (Summit County) will likely be facing a water shortage — up to 15 billion gallons — by 2050.
 Scroll down to learn more about water efficiency efforts across the county.
 Make an impact NOW by signing up for a free water consultation.
 Scheduling will begin in May for appointments starting in June.

 Water Efficiency Plans